nramenta/flow/README.md

 ## Set

-It is sometimes unavoidable to set values to variables; use the `set` construct:
+It is sometimes unavoidable to set values to variables and object or array attributes; use the `set` construct:

     {% set fullname = user.firstname .. ' ' .. user.lastname %}

+    {% set user.fullname = fullname %}

 You can also use `set` as a way to buffer output and store the result in a
 variable: